nitindoodhiya/Automation-Testing/README.md

 # Automation-Testing

-A Cucumber and Appium framework to test Android Apps
+A Cucumber and Appium using gherkin steps framework to test Android Apps To run the project:
+  - import in Intellij
+  - add cucumber plugin
+  - glue login.feature with LoginSteps.java
+  - Run the project